respack-dev/wan2respack/docs/source/howtouse/ho-index.rst

   -  Be sure to use *{automatic}* to set the k-point.

-- wannier90 input file.
+- Wannier90 input file.

-  - Do not write kpoints-block.
+  - Do not write the k-point block.

 - pw2wannier90 input file.